kvxb/ElfLoader/README.md

 ## Objecives

 * Practice working with virtual memory, memory protection, and manual relocation.
-* Understand the difference between different types of executables, like PIE, non-PIE, staticly-linked, etc.
+* Understand the difference between different types of executables, like PIE, non-PIE, statically-linked, etc.
 * Understand the stack layout expected by an executable, environment variables, auxiliary vector, command-line arguments, etc.

 ## Statement